Nikhil-Shawn/File-orgnaizer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
+## Support

-For any inquiries or questions, please contact [nikhilchavan081998de@gmail.com].
+If you encounter any issues or have any questions about the HR System, please open an issue on GitHub.
 ```